 Normally a trustee is signatory on trust bank accounts, but as manager you can organize it so that the trust only authorizes you, not the trustee(s), to be signatory.

-Q: You wrote there are a plenty of non-Bar member natural law lawyers and paralegals all over the world who are educated in Natural law Trusts in case of need.
-Does your trust writer have any connections in France in case I would need some help later on with my trust(s)?
+You wrote there are a plenty of non-Bar member natural law lawyers and paralegals all over the world who are educated in Natural law Trusts in case of need.
+Do you have any connections in France in case I would need some help later on with my trust(s)?

-A: We don’t know, but we can share this with you . . . every important question like that, which our trust writer’s clients have ever had, has always been answered, one way or the other.
-If he doesn’t know of the type of professional someone may be looking for in a certain country, our trust writer and us both have ways of finding out.
-Our worldwide network is rich enough to allow us to follow many different leads to get to any type of expertise we may need anywhere.
+Every important question that any client of a good Natural Law Trust has had, has always been answered to the full satisfaction of the client, one way or the other.
+The worldwide network of a good Natural Law Trust writer is rich enough to allow him to follow many different leads to get to any type of expertise you may need anywhere.
 However, the good news is also that the need for complex expertise pertaining to these trusts is very rare.
 Most of the time, the trusts are simple enough to operate anywhere that no extra special expertise is needed.

-A: Our trust writer can create it in two business days . . . but he asks the client who you want as beneficiary, who you want as trustee, and other officers and so on.
+A good trust writer can create it in one day . . . but he asks the client who you want as beneficiary, who you want as trustee, and other officers and so on.
 Usually it is the client who takes a few days figuring out the answers to these questions.
-As soon as the client has given our trust writer all the answers he needs, he can generally have the trust produced in one day.
+As soon as the client has given the trust writer all the answers he needs, he can generally have the trust produced in one day.

-Q: You recommend to have it ready before the RV.
+You recommend having it ready before the RV.
 What problem might there be if the RV happens before I get my trust set up?

-Q: If I move my house ownership into a PST, will it trigger a due on sale clause in the mortgage?
+If I move my house ownership into a PST [Pure Sovereign Trust], will it trigger a due on sale clause in the mortgage?

-Q: Doesn’t the PST (pure sovereign trust) exist outside of the statutory foreclosure laws and they would not be able to foreclose and thus they would not want to refinance me?
+Doesn’t the PST (Pure Sovereign Trust) exist outside of the statutory foreclosure laws and they would not be able to foreclose and thus they would not want to refinance me?

 1) prove to me [under penalties of perjury] that real money actually came out of your pocket, and you have a valid loss;